 - Serve meals at the same time each day.

 - Make the eating area quiet.
 Turn off the TV, CD player, or radio.

 - Offer just one food at a time instead of filling the plate or table with too many things.

 - Use colorful plates so the person can see the food.

 - Control between-meal snacks.
 Lock the refrigerator door and food cabinets if necessary.
-Put masking tape near the top and/or bottom of the doors.

 - Make sure the person's dentures are tight fitting.
 Loose dentures or dentures with bumps or cracks may cause choking or pain, making it hard to eat.
 Take poorly fitting dentures out until the person can get dentures that fit.

 - Let the doctor know if your family member loses a lot of weight, for example, if he or she loses 10 pounds in a month.